JUST ANOTHER HAND? - MARCH 2025 - No 42 |

 CLUB DIARY - COMMITTEE MEETING AND MORE .... |

-The next committee meeting of Wakefield Bridge Club is going to be TBA (after the AGM).
 If there is anything that you think might need raising at this meeting, please ask one of the committee members to bring it up on your behalf.
-The names and photographs of the committee members are on one of the notice board in the big Bridge room, so that they cannot hide!
+The names and photographs of the committee members are on one of the notice boards in the big Bridge room, so that they cannot hide!

-The committee members act on behalf of YOU the members, and to help keep the Club in a financially stable condition, amongst other considerations.
+The committee members act on behalf of YOU the members, and to help keep the Club in a financially stable condition, amongst many other considerations.

 Is there any more we can do on other matters?
 Tell us please, and you never know what may happen!